gmcmillan100/docs/pygarden.md

 app.run()
 ```

-The `import` statement is the most common way of invoking the import machinery.
+The `import` statement invokes the import machinery.
 The basic import statement (no `from` clause) is executed in two steps:

-1. Find a module, load and initialize it
+1. Find the module, load it, and initialize

 2. Define a name or names in the local namespace for the scope where the import statement occurs.